Incognito/rumprun_wiki_wiki/Wiki-Guidelines.md

 * _Repo_: main pages for repositories hosted under github.com/rumpkernel
 * _Platform_: descriptions of platforms that rump kernels run on

+Do not change titles after an article has been published, since that will alter the article's URL and render any hyperlinks to the article invalid.

 License
 -------

-Articles in the wiki are available under TBD license.
+Articles in the wiki are available under TBD license (current proposal: CC0)